In the chrysalis, of this,

 But what is the purview of this ostentatiously dubbed ‘project’?
 Well, now I have a marked degree more autonomy, I can throw myself into reading and re-reading books that have drawn my eye before, during, and after my formal studies, but that have sadly had to take a backseat in the face of more pressing demands.
 Scott’s quote articulates my sentiment succinctly and, as an adept truant yet continuously bookish, back-bedroom casualty, I feel like reading and writing about all that ensnares me should prove a pursuit easily motivated.

 There are reams of Modern and Contemporary prose, poetry, plays, and philosophy (all the p words!)
 I want to provide critical exegeses of – here – in order to keep myself challenged and occupied during this interstice between UG and PG study.
 Having this space will enable me to run the gambut of them, hopefully providing a sui generis analysis of the political and contemporary valences of an array of (largely) twentieth and twenty-first century texts, music, and art.
 Who knows?
-Perhaps this may, in turn, spark some reciprocal and contrasting responses.
-Moreover, I hope to share opinion pieces reflective of my experiences and pertinent to academia and current affairs.
-Regardless of what is to come, I don’t intend to broach this with too rigorous a schedule; nor to proclaim any lofty intentions beyond having fun and challenging myself in my ability to think and write critically.
+Moreover, I hope to share opinion pieces reflective of my experiences.
+Regardless of what is to come, I don’t intend to broach this with too rigorous a schedule; nor to declare any intentions beyond writing, something, and challenging myself to exceed these four walls.